 Religion is fascinating!
 It’s the only business that convinces people to buy a product they’ve never seen

 A book that vulgarizes a well-organized structure of deceit

 Make no mistake.
 Religion is a business.
 In God we Thrust!

-All you need to start your own religion is a charismatic leader, some fudge packing pedophiles, and you’re on your way to money glory and hemorrhoids
+All you need to start your own religion is a charismatic leader, and some fudge packing pedophiles

 Growing up Catholic, Brad Deep never understood why, in the first grade, he had to sit with a stranger in a white robe and confess to sins he never committed.
 If God was all mighty and all-seeing, why did he need an interpreter?
 In his second work of non-fiction, the author examines the pernicious influence of religion on the masses.
 He peeks under the regalia of these sanctimonious, self-appointed messengers of God to see what makes them tick.

 In his unique vitriolic style, Deep rubs the underbelly of countless religions, finding more similarities than differences as he compiles his list of the best brands in the business.
 “What Religion is God” is a book that will make you understand why the late Ron Hubbard, the founder of Scientology once said, “The quickest way to make a million dollars, is to start your own religion”.